-1.19 Where a Financial Penalty has not been paid or appealed by the Recognised Body within the required timescales, the FRC may recover the Financial Penalty and interest by way of a debt action.
+3.7.
+Where a Financial Penalty has not been paid or appealed by the Recognised Body within the required timescales, the FRC may recover the Financial Penalty and any interest awarded by the Court by way of a debt action.